spennington/ram/README.md

 As you can there are two image assets but each must be replicated and resized for each of the different target densitites.

-If these images were to change it would require exporting of eight new images, by a designer and the developer would need to replace eight new images inside the project.
+If these images were to change it would require exporting of eight new images by a designer and the developer would need to replace eight new images inside the project.